abbiedaniel/salesforce-maintenance/PD1-Notes.md

   ```
   trigger TriggerName on sObjectName (trigger_event_context) {

-      // Trigger.New is list of records that were just created
+      // Trigger.New is a list of records that were just created
       // Trigger.Old provides the old version of sObjects before they were updated in update triggers or a list of deleted sObjects in delete triggers
-      // include logic in handler class and methods so trigger class is logic-less
+      // include logic in handler class and methods so the trigger class is logic-less

       HandlerClass.handlerMethod(Trigger.New);
   }